 Students should be aware that although policy does not prohibit them from sending charitable solicitations to faculty and staff, persons on the University payroll may run afoul of University policy should they forward those solicitations to their colleagues.

-Violations of these policies will subject the organization and the officers of the organization to corrective action by the Office of Student Accountability, Community Standards, and Academic Integrity and the student governing bodies with jurisdiction.
-The organization may also lose its registration.
-Organizations failing to distribute at least 85 percent to the charity may be required to make up the difference from other organization funds.
+Violations of these policies will subject the organization and the officers of the organization to corrective action by the Student Accountability, Community Standards and Academic Integrity and the student governing bodies with jurisdiction.
+The organization may also lose its registration

-Requests for exceptions to these guidelines should be made in writing to the Office of the Dean of Students at least two weeks before the solicitation.
+Requests for exceptions to these guidelines should be made in writing to the Dean of Students at least two weeks before the solicitation.

-Student Organizations and Governance has responsibility for enforcing these policies and prescribing the conduct of those who participate in charitable solicitation.
+Student Organizations, Leadership and Service has responsibility for effecting compliance with these policies and prescribing the conduct of those who participate in charitable solicitation.
 It is the responsibility of the individual student or organization doing the solicitation to comply with these policies and the prescribed conduct.
 Student organizations soliciting for charitable purposes will be required to comply with state and local laws regulating charitable solicitations.

 Vanderbilt University Charitable Giving Policy

-As a not-for-profit educational institution, Vanderbilt University seeks and receives the support of the community through its delivery of health care, its athletic programs, its participation in the commercial real estate market, and its status as a corporate citizen, as well as in other ways.
+As a not-for-profit educational institution, Vanderbilt University seeks and receives the support of the community through its athletic programs, its participation in the commercial real estate market, and its status as a corporate citizen, as well as in other ways.